A little more about HEMLEVA

-As both of the geometric and botanical pin collections grew, the number of stockists grew as well.
-You can now find Samantha's handmade brass mobiles and plant-inspired enamel pins and keychains in over 300 stores around the world.
+As both the geometric and botanical pin collections grew, the number of stockists grew as well.
+You can now find Samantha's handmade brass mobiles and plant-inspired enamel pins and keychains in over 300 retail stores around the world.

 A little more about Samantha

 Samantha has always been an artist and a maker.
-She learned how to crochet at the age of four, learned how to wood burn at six, was screen printing at eleven, oil painting at twelve, developing her own film at fourteen, and hand pouring candles at fifteen.
-When she was sixteen, her along with two other friends started a bespoke handmade costume business.
+She learned how to crochet at the age of four, learned how to wood burn at six, was screen printing at eleven, oil painting at twelve, developing her own film at fourteen, and was hand pouring candles at fifteen.
+When she was sixteen, she along with two other friends started a bespoke handmade costume business.
 Alongside this exploration of different mediums, Samantha was working consistently part time starting at the age of fourteen.

 Samantha graduated from Drake University with a BA in Law, Politics, & Society - an interdisciplinary study of the effect of Law, Politics and Society and how each discipline drives change in the other.
 She also graduated with minors in Sociology, Psychology, Art and Politics.
 All the while serving as the Art Director for the campus satirical magazine, DUIN, She simultaneously served as committee chairs for over 15 different organizations while attending Drake University, as well as successfully lobbying with a Non-Profit for the well-being of Iowa citizens.

 Following graduation, Samantha took a year to teach English and American culture in Northern China.
 Upon returning, she decided against pursuing law school.
 She married her college sweetheart, adopted a cat, moved cross country from Chicago to Seattle, and decided to start a business.